 The Malai Paneer is an apt choice for a sumptuous starter or mocktail/cocktail snack.
 Since, we at home, are mostly roti and rice people, I serve it with that only along with a side of onion-lemon salad or cucumber-carrot salad.

 You can even garnish it with chopped coriander leaves before serving and relish it with phulka or naan as well.
-You can Serve hot with paratha or rice.
+You can Serve it hot with paratha or rice.

 Tips and variations

-- Cashew nuts make the curry this and add to its creaminess.
+- Cashew nuts make the curry and add to its creaminess.
 You can skip the cashew nuts in the gravy for a lighter version of the dish.

 - You can also add boiled peas if you want.